lumpysimon/BlipPress/readme.txt

 == Description ==

 [Blipfoto](http://blipfoto.com) is an online daily photo journal.
 Each day you can upload one photo and add some words.
-It is also a very friendly community where you can comment on and rate each other's photos.
+It is also a very friendly community where people comment on and rate each other's photos, choose favourite 'blips' (the informal name given to journal entries), follow journals, join groups and take part in discussions.

 BlipPress lets you easily integrate your Blipfoto journal into your WordPress website.
 You can display single or multiple entries from your or other people's journals in your posts and pages or in a widget, as well as posting to your journal directly from within WordPress.